 What Is Tinnitus

-Tinnitus is identified as a continuous background sound which the suffer may hear as a buzzing, ringing, roaring, hissing, or clicking sounds.
+Tinnitus is identified as a continuous background sound which the sufferer may hear as a buzzing, ringing, roaring, hissing, or clicking sounds.
 These sounds can vary in pitch and you could have either unilateral (single ear) tinnitus or bilateral (both ears) tinnitus.
 It is possible to have continuous tinnitus or struggle with tinnitus which comes and goes.

 There are three types of tinnitus: